 - 1921 (Houma) amazing oysters, crabs, and other seafood.

 - Rose’s Cafe (Galliano), historic memorabilia about local oystermen and shrimpers.
 Try the seafood gumbo and massive seafood platter (shrimp, oysters, crawfish, crab, and fish).

 Another aquatic Louisiana delicacy, although not seafood, is alligator meat.
 Yes, gator.
 Gator farms in Louisiana raise gators just like midwest farms raise cattle and if you are going to try gator anywhere, you might as well try it in Louisiana!
-Read more about gator farming at Louisiana Bayou Tour at Greenwood Gator Farm
+Read more about gator farming at Greenwood Gator Farm.

 Coastal Mississippi Seafood Trail Places